Brushes

 their tips caked with the last things she ever made.

-a green she called moss.
+A green she called moss.

 I haven’t touched them.

-For twenty years, my hands knew—
+For twenty years my hands learned her needs,

-lifting, washing, feeding, holding—
+lifting, washing, feeding, holding.

-knew where the color went.
+Her hands, trembling, knew where the color went.

-I press one to my palm—
+I press one to my palm.

-—Augustus Rivers
+Augustus Rivers